 Just listen and answer questions in whatever way you can, but do your best to answer them via the format your prospects are consuming.

-Maybe that's video on YouTube or LinkedIn or Facebook.
+Maybe that's a video on YouTube or LinkedIn, or Facebook.

 Maybe that's pictures and short videos on Instagram.